chornberger-c2c/isovalent-cilium-lab/lab.md

 curl: (28) Connection timeout after 5001 ms command terminated with exit code 28
 ```
-=> timeout indicates that the connection doesn't work
+=> Timeout indicates that the connection to https://kubernetes.io doesn't work, as of "Egress Default Deny".

 ```
 kubectl -n cilium-test exec -ti ${BACKEND} -- curl -Ik --connect-timeout 5 https://cilium.io | head -1
 HTTP/2 200
 ```
-=> positive return code shows that the connection works
+=> Positive return code shows that the connection to https://cilium.io works, as of our applied policy.